kalekundert/vim-coiled-snake/README.md

               let a:fold.max_level = 1

-          " Don't fold nested functions, but do fold methods (i.e. functions " nested inside classes).
+          " Don't fold nested functions, but do fold methods (i.e. functions " nested inside a class).
           elseif a:fold.type == 'function'
               let a:fold.max_level = 1
               if get(a:fold.parent, 'type') == 'class'
                   let a:fold.max_level = 2
               endif

-          " Only fold imports if there are at least 3 of them. elseif a:fold.type == 'import'
+          " Only fold imports if there are 3 or more of them. elseif a:fold.type == 'import'
               let a:fold.min_lines = 3
           endif

-          " If the whole program is shorter than 30 lines, don't fold " anything.
-          if line('$') < 30
+          " Don't fold anything if the whole program is shorter than 30 lines. if line('$') < 30
               let a:fold.ignore = 1
           endif

       endfunction

-    By default, import blocks will only be folded if they are 4 lines or longer, class blocks will collapse up to 2 trailing blank lines, function blocks will collapse up to 1 trailing blank line, and data structure blocks (e.g. literal lists, dicts, sets) will only be folded if they are unindented and longer than 6 lines.
+    By default, import blocks are only folded if they are 4 lines or longer, class blocks collapse up to 2 trailing blank lines, function blocks collapse up to 1 trailing blank line, and data structure blocks (e.g. literal lists, dicts, sets) are only folded if they are unindented and longer than 6 lines.

   ``Fold`` object attributes: